sdsgisd/curvature_flows/README.md

 Mouse drag: add a new curve.

 [KEY SETTING]
-Space: Turn on / off the clock.
+Space: Turn on/off the clock.
 s: Proceed one time step.
 r: Reset.
 t: Show tangents and normals.